tgdrive/teldrive-docs/docs/guides/rclone.md

 encrypt_files = false
 random_chunk_name = true
 ```

 > [!IMPORTANT]
->- For obtaining session token from cookies  easily use this chrome [extension](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm).This extension is also available for firefox.
+> To obtain your session token easily:
+> 1. Install the [Cookie Editor](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) extension for Chrome or Firefox
+> 2. Visit your Teldrive website
->- Once extenion is installed go to teldrive website and copy values from cookie named `access_token`.
+> 3. Open the extension and copy the value from the cookie named `access_token`
->- You can also get token from browser developer tools in cookies section.
+> 4. Alternatively, find the token in your browser's developer tools in the cookies section